Pelham D. Glassford: Washington, DC police chief

-In November 1931, Glassford was appointed Superintendent of the District of Columbia’s Metropolitan Police Department.
+In November 1931, Glassford was appointed Superintendent of the District of Columbia's Metropolitan Police Department.
 Known for his sense of humor, when queried by a reporter as to his qualifications for the job, Glassford quipped: "Well, I've been arrested.
 Once for driving through a red light and once for speeding on a motorcycle."
 His tenure was most notable for the Summer 1932 response to the Bonus Army, World War I veterans who converged on Washington during the Great Depression to advocate for early payment of bonuses that were scheduled to be paid in 1945.

 Members of the Bonus Army established encampments in and around the District of Columbia.
 Glassford worked to accommodate them, visiting their leaders daily by motorcycle to help maintain order, and arranging for volunteers to provide medical care, as well as donations of food, clothing, tents, and other supplies.
 Favorable Congressional action was not forthcoming, and many Bonus Army members accepted the government's offer of free transportation home.
 President Herbert Hoover ordered the remaining veterans to be removed, by force if necessary.
-Glassford managed to obtain a six day extension before enforcement, hoping to persuade the Bonus Army members to depart voluntarily.
+Glassford managed to obtain a six-day extension before enforcement, hoping to persuade the Bonus Army members to depart voluntarily.
 On July 28, U.S. Attorney General William D. Mitchell ordered the veterans who remained to be removed from government property.
-Glassford’s police began to execute the order; they were met with resistance, and during an exchange of shots, two veterans were wounded and later died.
+Glassford's police began to execute the order; they were met with resistance, and during an exchange of shots, two veterans were wounded and later died.

 After the shooting, President Herbert Hoover ordered the Army to force the veterans' out of the Washington area.
 General Douglas MacArthur, the Chief of Staff of the Army, took personal command of infantry and cavalry units, which were supported by six tanks.
 The Army forcibly ejected the Bonus Army members, and wives and children who had accompanied some of them were also forced to leave.
 The Army then burned the campsites.

 Glassford had established a positive relationship with leaders of the Bonus Army, and disagreed with Hoover and Mitchell about the need to eject the members and destroy the campsites.
 He also disagreed with the need to use Army troops against the Bonus Army, which brought him into conflict with other members of the police department leadership.
-When Glassford was unable to name appointees who agreed with his policies, he submitted his own resignation, and left the police department in December 1932.
+The Board of Commissioners for the District of Columbia held Glassford responsible for the violence and refused to allow him to name appointees who agreed with his policies.
+In response, he submitted his resignation, and left the police department in December 1932.